 Revenue Projections from New Development.
-While none are reflected in the forecast, it is possible that some of the hotel and business park projects on the radar could move faster.
+While none are reflected in the forecast, it is possible that some of the hotel and other projects on the radar could move faster.
 If that's the case, then revenues - at least in the forecast out-years - may be better than the forecast.

 Insurance Costs.
-Consistent with the assumption of using the 2016-17 Budget as the "baseline," the forecast assumes that general liability and workers' compensation and property insurance costs will grow by inflation (2% annually).
+The forecast assumes that general liability and workers' compensation and property insurance costs will grow by inflation.
 However, in the past this has been a volatile cost for many cities in California (and the City's experience has shown the potential for wide swings as well).

 While loss experience plays a role, higher costs can also be incurred resulting from volatility in the financial markets.
 This can often have a far greater impact on insurance costs than actuarial loss experience.